JoannaLeng/module_tables/README.md

 `import mt`

+# CREATING MODULE INFO FILE: (#ModuleInfo)
+It is best practice not to run a webserver on an HPC service machine and pass information automatically between them as it can cause cybersecurity issues.
+The process is semi-automated.

+Create a text file with information about the software modules using the command:

+`module whatis >> module_listing-$(date +%Y_%m_%d-%H_%M).txt`

 # MANAGING THE Module Table ENVIRONMENT:
 The Anaconda environment, with all the necessary modules, can be set up using the *env_module_table.yml* file.